 6.4.
-Increase Crop Diversification
+Promote Agricultural Diversification

-Inadequate crop diversification stands as a prominent constraint within the framework of Indian agriculture, posing multifaceted challenges to the sector.
+Agricultural diversification toward high value commodities such as fruits, vegetables, fisheries, poultry etc. in India has emerged as one of the most important strategies for ensuring sustainable and inclusive agricultural growth.
+The share of high value commodities in total value of agricultural output is increasing and their consumption is also growing much faster than cereals and food grain crops.
+In the long run, increased crop yields and prices contribute significantly to the growth of the crops sector.
+Increased farm prices(terms of trade), however, may not be a sustainable source of growth.
+Price-led growth would also not be pro-poor and would threaten the food security of landless agricultural labourers and even marginal farmers.
+Emphasis should be on a sustained increase in crop yields through technological upgradation and diversification toward high value commodities; this which constitute sustainable and inclusive sources of growth.
+However Inadequate crop diversification stands as a prominent constraint within the framework of Indian agriculture, posing multifaceted challenges to the sector.
 The prevailing reliance on a limited set of crops not only compromises the resilience of agricultural systems but also exposes farmers to heightened risks associated with fluctuating market conditions and climatic uncertainties.
-Figure 34 shows the distribution of gross cropped area percentages at two distinct times (2012/2013 and 2019/2020), demonstrating a nearly identical distribution.
+Figure 34 shows the distribution of gross cropped area percentages at two distinct times (2012/13 and 2019/20), demonstrating a nearly identical distribution.
 The predominant focus on staple crops such as rice and wheat has led to an imbalance in the agricultural landscape, hindering the potential for sustainable growth and economic diversification.
 The lack of crop diversity also contributes to soil degradation and reduces the nutritional value of the land.
 This constraint not only undermines the long-term productivity of Indian agriculture but also impedes farmers' adaptability to changing environmental conditions.